Bunbar History, Family Crest & Coats of Arms

 The surname Bunbar was first found in the barony of Dunbar in the Lothians where they held a family seat from very ancient times; ever since the 11th century, when Cospatrick was deprived of his Earldom of Northumberland by William the Conqueror, and fled to Scotland.
 There he was granted the lands of Dunbar and Lothian, Cumnock in Ayrshire, and Mochrum in Wigtown by Malcolm Ceanmore, the King of Scotland.
 Traditionally, the family descend from Crinan of Dunkeld, the Earl of Northumberland, ancestor of both King Duncan I (d.
 1040) and the Earls Gospatrick, who were the later the Earls of March.
 Of this line, Patrick V, Earl of March (c.1285-1369) gave English King Edward II sanctuary at the fortress of Dunbar Castle following the Battle of Bannockburn.
 He was one of the Scottish nobles, who signed, the declaration of Scottish independence to the Pope dated at Arbroath on 6 April 1320.
 He was married to the infamous "Black Agnes," (Agnes Dunbar, 4th Countess of Moray), "that brawling boisterous Scottish wench" as an English balladeer had called her.
 In the Earl's absence, she held Dunbar castle for several months before succumbing to the overwhelming English army in 1337.

-Important Dates for the Bunbar family
+Early History of the Bunbar family

 This web page shows only a small excerpt of our Bunbar research.
 Another 174 words (12 lines of text) covering the years 1291, 1320, 1435, 1465, 1530, 1797 and are included under the topic Early Bunbar History in all our PDF Extended History products and printed products wherever possible.